 Operating as a self-taught, underground electronic musician out of Manila, Phillipines since as early as 2008, Van Reeves’s independent solo act sees him combining his passion for strategy, stealth and narrative packed role-playing games with that for still and motion pictures to create retrospective, heavy-metal infused music.

 With his speciality being Electronic background music that often dabbles in Synthwave, Reeves’ compositions are all mixed in-the-box in the absence of any Analog hardware.
-While being open to several other electronic music genres, he also enjoys sound design and Foley.

 Work Process & Software Used